 - Reduced immunity

 Another common concern among health officials and law enforcement is that more people are now using vaporizers to ingest synthetic drugs, flakka, and other marijuana-related compounds.
-Given the freedom of vaping in public places, people are taking advantage and using these drugs in open areas.
+Given the freedom of vaping in public places, people are taking advantage of and using these drugs in open areas.

 When an individual begins to vape, they quickly become addicted to the nicotine, which makes it hard to quit.
-This is difficult especially if the devices have been altered for higher delivery of nicotine.
+This is difficult, especially if the devices have been altered for higher delivery of nicotine.
 Some of the withdrawal symptoms include depression, difficulty concentrating, fatigue, insomnia, and weight gain.

 The safety of vaping has not been truly established, while some studies suggest that vaping may not have the same effects of smoking like respiratory effects or cardiovascular problems, it’s still unclear the exact effects associated with frequent vaping.